Biocycle Farm History

 Spring 2009: Management Unit III (116 acres) is planted with approximately 26,000 tree starts.

 Summer 2013: First-ever harvest of poplar trees on 52 acres of Management Unit I. Wood is sold for feedback for a variety of products including cardboard, Kraft paper, and charcoal.
 The cleared land is planted in oats by a local farmer as an interim use until tree planting is rescheduled.
+Watch harvest video on the MWMC YouTube channel.

 Summer 2014: An additional 72 acres of Management Unit I is harvested.
 Trees were 10 years old and sold for use as newsprint pulp and also for a trial run of veneer for plywood production.